mwalker7919g/PhD_projects/README.md

 ## 3 - Model inference

-Once we acquired the dataset and trained our models, we developed an inference model to predict properties of new liquids
+Once we acquired the dataset and trained our models, we developed an inference model to predict properties of new liquids.
 ![alt text](./figs/infer.png)

 - [**inference.py**](Inference/inference.py) - code for running inference (3DCNN classes are for different model types depending on application)